williammui/spotify-app/README.md

-# spotify-app
+# Classify
-Compare music tastes using the Spotify API.
+Organize your music using the Spotify Web API.